Bennylavaa/Epoch-Autologin/README.md

 2. Unpack the Zip file
 3. Open the archive "Epoch-Autologin-main"
 4. Copy the Interface folder into your Project Epoch Directory
-5. Launch WoW- Enter your login and password, set checked 'Remember Account Name'
+5. Launch WoW- Enter your login and password.

+### Optional:
+You can now modify the config.lua file to add as many accounts as you with without having to reply on the config.wtf file.
+This also comes with character and account sorting as well.

 ## Note:
 Password is saved in plain text under `accountName` in the /WTF/config.wtf file.